 The vernacular architecture of Halkidiki is a local version of the familiar Macedonian style.
 The region offers a wide range of interesting buildings, from simple one-room dwellings to fine mansions.
 There is also the distinctive mix of buildings with narrow, broad facades, the area’s main characteristic.

-Stavronikita (in Sani Resort).
-It is 8 m. high and must have been built at the acropolis of ancient Sani.
-In 1543, the towet used to protect the “metochi” of Stavronikita Mt Athos monastery.
+Stavronikita (in Sani Resort): It is 8 m. high and must have been built at the acropolis of ancient Sani.
+In 1543, the tower used to protect the “metochi” of Stavronikita Mt Athos monastery.

-St Paul in Fokea and St Paul’s crypt.
-Its height is 17 m. and it was built after 1407 with ancient blocks which probably came from Potidea.
+St Paul in Fokea and St Paul’s crypt: Its height is 17 m. and it was built after 1407 with ancient stone bricks probably coming from Potidea.
 Its purpose was the protection of farmers working in the “metochi” of St Paul’s Monastery.

-Mariana in Olynthos (and St Nicholas church).
-It was built by the monks of Dochiariou Monastery in 1375 and still exists today to a height of about 15 m.
+Mariana in Olynthos (and St Nicholas church): It was built by the monks of Dochiariou Monastery in 1375 and has been partly maintained until today to a height of about 15 m.

-Tower of Galatista (and two watermills).
-It is a Byzantine structure in the center of the village, probably built in the 14th century.
+Tower of Galatista (including two watermills): It is a Byzantine structure in the centre of the village, probably built in the 14th century.

-Prosforion in Ouranoupolis.
-The biggest preserved tower in Halkidiki, was built for the Monastery Vatopediou before 1344 for the protection of the “metochi” (metochi = dependant of the monastery).
+Prosforion in Ouranoupolis: The biggest preserved tower in Halkidiki; it was built for the Vatopedi Monastery before 1344 to protect the monastery's “metochi” (metochi = the dependent priory of the monastery).